Timber Frame Construction (AB001)

 Major topics include:

 - Principles of timber frame construction: interpretation of plans; layout of joinery and components; notching and completing mortise and tenon joints; notching and completing knee bracing; notching and completing purlins with dovetail joints.

 - Interpretation of plans

 - Notching and completing purlins with dovetail joints

-- List of requirements will be sent to students in June with orientation package.
+- List of requirements will be sent to students with orientation package.